astral-sh/ruff/README.md

 - 🌎 Monorepo-friendly, with [hierarchical and cascading configuration](https://docs.astral.sh/ruff/configuration/#pyprojecttoml-discovery)

-Ruff aims to be orders of magnitude faster than alternative tools while integrating more functionality behind a single, common interface.
+Ruff aims to be orders of magnitude faster than alternative tools while integrating more functionality behind a single and  common interface.

 Ruff can be used to replace [Flake8](https://pypi.org/project/flake8/) (plus dozens of plugins), [Black](https://github.com/psf/black), [isort](https://pypi.org/project/isort/),